wiaio/slate/source/index.md

 page | 0 | First page is 0.
 order | name | Field to sort by.
-Valid values include name and lastUpdated. sort | asc | Either ascending (asc) or descending (desc). isOnline | No Default | If set to false, the device is not online.
-When a device is online, this is true.
+Valid values include name and lastUpdated. sort | asc | Either ascending (asc) or descending (desc).

 ## Get a Device